manasvi-maheshwari/MahaDrishti/README.md

 ---

-Built with AI-assisted development · Gemini for runtime AI advisory
+Built for MahaKumbh 2028 Hackathon · Prayagraj · Powered by Gemini AI